Vincenzo Viviani: Biography

 From 1655 to 1656, Viviani edited the first edition of Galileo's collected works.
 Viviani tried to publish an account of the life of Galileo, but claimed that his efforts were halted by the Catholic church although this claim has been challenged.

 One of the primary interests of Viviani was the study of the mathematics of the ancients.
 Viviani spent much of his life restoring the works of Aristaeus the Elder and Apollonius.

 In 1660, Viviani and Giovanni Alfonso Borelli conducted an experiment to determine the speed of sound.
 Timing the difference between the seeing the flash and hearing the sound of a cannon shot at a distance, they calculated a value of 350 meters per second (m/s), considerably better than the previous value of 478 m/s obtained by Pierre Gassendi.
 The currently accepted value is 331.29 m/s at 0 °C or 340.29 m/s at sea level.
 It has also been claimed that in 1661 he experimented with the rotation of pendulums, 190 years before the famous demonstration by Foucault.
+Specifically, during experiments with a pendulum, he observed it to veer to one side.
+He did not make a connection with the rotation of Earth.
+As it was an unwanted effect, he eliminated it by hanging the pendulum with two ropes.

 By 1666, Viviani started to receive many job offers as his reputation as a mathematician grew.
 That same year, Louis XIV of France offered him a position at the Académie Royale and John II Casimir of Poland offered Viviani a post as his astronomer.
 Fearful of losing Viviani, the Grand Duke appointed him First Mathematician of the Tuscan Court.
 The position was previously held by Galileo, whose death resulted in Torricelli's appointment to the position, followed by Viviani years after Torricelli's death.
 Viviani accepted this post and turned down his other offers.
 From 1666 to 1667, Viviani guided Nicolaus Steno on the geometrical propositions of anatomical figures and dissections of shark muscle fibers.
 The shark dissection figures in Elementorum myologiae specimen, seu musculi descriptio geometri demonstrated the possible functions of anatomical structures by combining anatomy with geometry while observing muscle contractions.